Ekkehard-Schulze/precision-temperature-logger/README.md

 Precision temperature SD-card logger for laboratory use
 -------------------------------------------------------

-This low- power device runs for month from a single 18650 LiIon
+This low-power device runs for month from a single 18650 LiIon

 cell without re-charging.
 We provide hardware design files,